 First option: TxTag

 Texas Department of Transportation is the institution in charge of TxTag.
 It is the main option, as it works throughout all toll lanes in Texas.
-Still, there are particular areas on the Mexico-Texas border that only accept cash.
+Still, particular areas on the Mexico-Texas border only accept cash.

 TxTag works as a regular transponder.
-You register on the main website, wait for your device to be delivered, and then install it on your vehicle’s windshield.
-After this process is completed, you must go from one to two days, so your transponder is activated.
+You register on the main website, wait for your device to be delivered, and install it on your vehicle’s windshield.
+After completing this process, you must go from one to two days so your transponder is activated.